omni-media/omniclip/README.md

   It utilizes webcodecs API, it means that the rendering process is fastest it can be on web browsers.
 - Trimming
 - Splitting
-- Supports - Text, Audio, Video (mp4) and Images
+- Supports - Text, Audio, Video (mp4 & MOV) and Images
 - Clip editing on preview - rotating, resizing, text styling and more
 - Undo/Redo
 - Render in different resolutions, aspect ratios, framerates, up to 4k.